 Problem Procedure Some letter keys produce numbers Check that the numeric keypad overlay is not selected.
 Press Fn + F10 and try typing again.
 Output to screen is garbled Make sure the software you are using is not remapping the keyboard.
 Remapping involves reassigning the meaning of each key.
 See your software's documentation.
-If problems persist, contact your dealer.
+If you are still unable to use the keyboard, consult your dealer.